niftynei/droidtalks/drawables/drawables.md

 ^ Another custom Drawable that we’ve been using internally is an Font Drawable.

-^ From a very high level, this drawable type lets us take the SVG text character from a font file and turn it into a drawable type.
+^ From a very high level, this drawable type lets us take the SVG text character from a font file and turn it into a drawable.

 ^ We can then render those drawables into any colors or sizes that we want and the come out pixel perfect, independent of your screen density.
-Our designers love them.
+Our designers are big fans.

-^ A lot of what we’ll talk about today comes from my experience creating this custom drawable type for fonts.

 —

 ##IconDrawable
 ![fit|right] (icon_drawable.png)